smartsheet-samples/node-read-write-sheet/README.md

 ## Setup
 * Install the smartsheet library with `npm install smartsheet` at the command line

-* Update the `config.json` file with these two settings:
-    * An API access token, obtained from the Smartsheet Account button, under Personal settings
+* Set the environment variable `SMARTSHEET_ACCESS_TOKEN` with an API access token obtained from the Smartsheet Account button, under Personal settings

 * Run the application using your preferred IDE or at the command line with `node node-read-write-sheet.js`